Alfred Pringsheim: Financial situation

 His family's fortune left Pringsheim a wealthy man.
 He also had a sizeable monthly income as a full professor at the university.
-After the death of the family patriarch in 1913 he had at his disposal assets amounting to 13 million marks and an annual income of 800,000 marks, which is today equivalent to 10.5 million euro and 646,000 euro, respectively.
+After the death of the family patriarch in 1913 he had at his disposal assets amounting to 13 million marks and an annual income of 800,000 marks, which is today equivalent to €10.5 million and €646,000, respectively.

 Pringsheim's financial decline began with World War I. As a “German patriot” he subscribed to war loans which lost their nominal value after the war, which meant the loss of a major part of his capital.
 The disastrous inflation of 1923 and 1924 resulted in additional high losses.
 As a result, he had to sell part of his art collection, which probably included a mural by Hans Thoma.
 He commented, ironically, “I live from wall to mouth”.
 He also had to sell his marvellous mathematics library which contained many precious books dating back to the sixteenth century.
 The auction catalogue is still preserved in the Bayerische Staatsbibliothek.